ToniCzyrnik/ToniCzyrnik.github.io/content/blog/Ideas/Remote Studying and Working in Tallinn/index.md

 ## Welcome to the Baltics

 Yes, I chose Tallinn.
-Tallinn - the tiny capital that many never heard of.
+Tallinn - the tiny capital many never heard of.
 I think it's one of the most underrated cities in Europe. 🇪🇺

 Estonia is the country with the most digital government in Europe.
-Your ID card provides digital access for everything like signatures, voting, medical recored and submitting tax claims - except for marriage, divorce and a credit for properties.
+Their ID cards provide digital access for signatures, voting, medical records and submitting tax claims.
 You can even start your first business digitally.
+But there are things you need to do in person: marriage, divorce and a credit for properties.

-IT education is important in Estonia.
+*IT education is important in Estonia.
 All children start learning about algorithms and coding at the age of seven.
-It's for the preparation of the digital age.
+It's for the preparation of the digital age.*

 <figure>
 	<img src="./Old town Entrance.jpg" alt="" height=auto width="400"/>
 	<figcaption></figcaption>
 </figure>

-“Reval was in official use in Estonia until 1918.”
+When walk around the city, you'll notice the lokal coffeeshops "Reval".
+That's the original name of the city until 1918.
+The name changed to Tallinn with the independence of Estonia.

-“Tallinn Old Town is one of the best-preserved medieval cities in Europe and is listed as a UNESCO World Heritage Site.”
+Reval was a significant trade hub in Europe during the 14th and 16th centuries.
+Today, the old town of Tallinn is one of the best-preserved medieval cities and is classified as a UNESCO World Heritage Site.

-“medieval port became a significant trade hub, especially in the 14–16th centuries”

-“On 24 February 1918, the Estonian Declaration of Independence was proclaimed in Reval (Tallinn).
-It was followed by Imperial German occupation until the end of World War I in November 1918, after which Tallinn became the capital of independent Estonia.
-During World War II, Estonia was first occupied by the Red Army and annexed into the USSR in 1940, then occupied by Nazi Germany from 1941 to 1944.”
+Tallinn was occupied by the German until end of World War 1.
+Followed by the occupation by the Red Army during World War 2 in 1940.
+Nazi Germany occupied the city from 1941 to 1944.
+But Soviet occupation was quickly reestablished until 1991.
+Tallinn became the capital of an independent country once again in August 1991. 🎉

-ToDo: Map of Tallinn
-—> Easy Day Trip to Helsinki with the ferry, around 40 Euros

 ## Population

+Tallinn experienced an extensive influx of Russian immigrants during the Soviet occupation (1944-1991).
+Whole new city districts were developed like Lasnamäe, which became the most populous district of Tallinn in the 1980s. *Today, about 50 % of the inhabits speak Estonian and about 46 % speak Russian as their native language.*

 <figure>
 	<img src="./plot.png" alt="" height=auto width="400"/>